Master of Medicine in Family Medicine

 COURSE OVERVIEW & OBJECTIVES

-The programme will now follow the calendar year with the course commencing in January and ending in October the following year
+The programme follows the calendar year with the course commencing in January of the first year and ending in October of the second year.

 2022-2023 Intake